ciphersweet/Laravel-Docker/README.md

 Laravel Docky is an open source project for building lightweight, secure and fast local Laravel development environments using Docker.

 ## Security
-To improve security of this environment, Docker images are build following these best practices:
+To improve security of this environment, Docker images on this project are built following these best practices:

 - Each container should have only one responsibility.
 - Harden the security of the service running within the container.